- Product Category

 A unique source for building a picture of what was happening in politics, culture and society at this time, week-by-week, year-by-year.

 John Nichols (1745–1826) was a printer and former Master of the Stationers’ Company, biographer of Hogarth and Swift, and writer of a county history of Leicestershire.
-He began collecting newspapers around 1778 through purchasing a large share in the Gentleman’s Magazine, who had provided Samuel Johnson with his first regular employment as a writer.
-Not only did he collect many more materials after this, he also made them available to scholars, a tradition continued by the Bodleian Library, and now Gale.
-The collection contains over 150,000 pages of printed text, spanning nearly 100 years of history.
+His collection of newspapers, which he began in 1778, spans the years 1672-1737 and is now physically bound in 296 volumes held at the Bodleian Library.
+During his lifetime, he made his collection available to scholars, a tradition continued by the Bodleian Library, and now Gale.
+The collection contains over 150,000 pages of printed text, in over 350 titles.

 Essential to the study of British history and culture in crucial periods, this collection features many rare news media resources, including: